chrisnoonan98675/site/_drafts/xl-test/concept/key-xl-test-concepts.markdown

 ## Test specifications

 Jobs or tasks that include automated tests are shown in XL Test by means of test specifications.
 Results of test specifications can be shown via dashboards, reports, and qualifications.
-XL Tests supports creating a test specification through the [user interface](/xl-test/howto/add-a-test-specification.html), by [importing  existing test results](/xl-test/import-test-results.html), or by push results to XL Test via [Jenkins](/xl-test/howto/bla).
+XL Tests supports creating a test specification through the [user interface](/xl-test/how-to/add-a-test-specification.html), by [importing  existing test results](/xl-test/how-to/import-test-results.html), or by pushing results to XL Test via [Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job).

-## Dashboarding
+## Dashboards

 XL Test allows you to create a custom dashboard that contains all relevant test results on a single screen.